×

 Open Educational Resources

-WICHE aims to increase access, affordability, and equity using Open Educational Resources (OER).
+WICHE aims to increase access and affordability using Open Educational Resources (OER).
 OER are openly licensed and freely accessible materials used for teaching, learning, and research.
 OER can include textbooks, ancillary materials, media, and other digital materials.
 OER can be reused, revised, remixed, or redistributed while retaining credit to the original creator of the materials.

 WICHE’s regional OER focus includes working with leaders, policymakers, higher education systems, institutions, and other organizations to scale the usage of high-quality open education resources to promote success for students in the west.